Sjögren's disease: History

 The disease was described in 1933 by Henrik Sjögren, after whom it is named, but several earlier descriptions of people with the symptoms exist.

-Jan Mikulicz-Radecki (1850–1905) is generally credited with the first description of SS.
+Jan Mikulicz-Radecki (1850–1905) is generally credited with the first description of Sjögren’s.
 In 1892, he described a 42-year-old man with enlargement of the parotid and lacrimal glands associated with a round-cell infiltrate and acinar atrophy.
 However, the criteria that Mikulicz established for diagnosis often led to misdiagnosis of Mikulicz's syndrome.
-Many conditions, such as tuberculosis, infections, sarcoidosis, and lymphoma present with similar conditions to those ascribed to Mikulicz's syndrome.
+Many conditions, such as tuberculosis, infections, sarcoidosis, and lymphoma, present with similar conditions to those ascribed to Mikulicz's syndrome.
 Nevertheless, the term "Mikulicz's syndrome" is still used occasionally to describe the appearance of lymphocytic infiltrates on salivary-gland biopsies.

 In 1930, Henrik Sjögren (1899–1986), an ophthalmologist in Jönköping, Sweden, observed a patient with low secretions from the lacrimal and salivary glands.
 Sjögren introduced the term keratoconjunctivitis sicca for the symptom of dry eyes (keratoconjunctivitis).
 In 1933, he published his doctoral thesis describing 19 females, most of whom were postmenopausal and had arthritis, showing clinical and pathological manifestations of the syndrome.
 Sjögren clarified that keratoconjunctivitis sicca, resulting from water deficiency, had no relation to xerophthalmia, resulting from vitamin A deficiency.
 Sjögren's thesis was not well received as the Board of Examiners criticized some clinical aspects.

 After extensive research and data collection, Sjögren published an essential paper in 1951, describing 80 patients with keratoconjunctivitis sicca, 50 of whom also had arthritis.
 His subsequent follow-up conference trips pertaining to his paper led to an international interest in Sjögren's syndrome.
 The term "keratoconjunctivitis sicca" was coined by Sjögren himself and began to be identified as Sjögren's syndrome in literature, although it can now have more general usage.